matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 ## Specification

-- A new optional field will be defined within the well-known Matrix configuration for clients: user_home_page.
+- A new optional field will be defined within the well-known Matrix configuration for clients: landing_page.
+This is nested within the `m.homeserver` object.
-- The user_home_page field can be defined as a list of formats following the [Extensible Event MSC](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/1767-extensible-events.md), allowing clients which do not render a specific format to fall back to other message types.
+- The landing_page field can be defined as a list of formats following the [Extensible Event MSC](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/1767-extensible-events.md), allowing clients which do not render a specific format to fall back to other message types.
 HTML is supported as either in-line, or by pointing to an html file at an accessible http(s) endpoint